Kazade/simulant-assets/README.md

 Some assets fall under other licenses (e.g. OFL) and these will be in a folder with the correct license text.

+Feel free to send pull requests with suitably licensed (CC0, CC-By-4.0) game assets to include by default with Simulant.